 Quick and Easy Cucumber Bites, Three Ways from Hip Foodie Mom

-- One 3½ - 4 pound chuck roast
+- 4 pounds chuck roast

 - salt and fresh ground black pepper